LaVine, DeRozan lead Bulls to 111-107 win over Nets - WHIZ News

+“I thought they were the quicker, more responsive team earlier in the game,” said coach Billy Donovan.
+“Coming out of the half we talked about the adjustments we had to make, and they went out there and did it.
+What DeMar did out there in the third and fourth quarter was amazing.”

-Nikola Vucevic and Ayo Dosunmu each added 11 points for the Bulls.
+Nikola Vucevic and Ayo Dosunmu each added 11 points for the Bulls in a matchup of the top teams in the Eastern Conference.

+“If you want to be the best, you have to beat the best,” DeRozan said.

+The Bulls also beat the East-leading Nets on Nov.
+8 and have clinched the season series.

 Kevin Durant led Brooklyn with 28 points and LaMarcus Aldridge had 20.
 James Harden added 14 points and 14 assists, but shot 5 for 21 from the field.

-The Bulls trailed by as many as 11 in the third quarter, but opened the fourth on a 13-4 run and took their biggest lead at 92-86 on DeRozan’s short jumper with 7 minutes remaining.
+The Bulls opened the fourth on a 13-4 run and took their biggest lead at 92-86 on DeRozan’s short jumper with 7 minutes remaining.

+“The greatness that DeMar displays each and every night in those crunch-time situations, to be able to witness what he’s doing on such a high level, making tough shot after tough shot while also being a leader just shows the type of person he is,” Sosunmu said.

 Aldridge’s layup brought the Nets within 101-100, but they never got closer.